b2l/what-the-flux/README.md

 });
 ```

-The actions are not advanced setter.
+The actions are not advanced setters.

-Multiple store can listen to the same action
+Multiple stores can listen to the same action

-Handle the dependencies / dispatch order with waitFor()
+Handle the dependencies, or dispatch the order with `waitFor()`

 ### Actions

-#### Actions are neither command nor elaborate setters
+#### Actions are neither commands nor elaborate setters

-Those are commands:
+These are commands:
 ```
 Actions.SHOW_NOTIFICATION
 Actions.FETCH_FROM_SERVER
 ```

-Actions should be like newspaper:
+Actions should read like what they are doing:
 ```
 Actions.TODO_CREATED_SUCCESS
 Actions.TODO_SYNC_REQUESTED
 ```

-Actions represent the changes in your app
+Actions represent the changes in your application

-If your action are named and represent a change, you can easily debug your app when there is a problem.
+If your action is named and represent a change, you can easily debug your
+application when there is a problem.

-Or work on a new part and make change with confidence.
+Or work in a new part and make changes with confidence.

 ```
 TODO_CREATED "something"